 CATEGORY DESCRIPTION SELECTED PRODUCTS NUTRITIONALS Pharmanex nutritional products supply a broad spectrum of micronutrients that our bodies need as a foundation for a lifetime of optimal health.
 Our LifePak family of products along with our g3 superfruit juice are the top-selling products in our nutritionals line.
 LifePak family of products g3 juice SOLUTIONS Our targeted solutions supplements contain standardized levels of botanical and other active ingredients that are formulated for consumers to meet the demands of everyday life.
-Tegreen 97 ReishiMax GLp MarineOmega Cholestin CordyMax Cs-4 Cortitrol Detox Formula Eye Formula WEIGHT MANAGEMENT Our weight management products include supplements as well as meal replacement shakes The Right Approach (TRA) weight management system MyVictory! weight management program VITAMEAL A highly nutritious meal that can be purchased and donated through our Nourish the Children initiative to feed starving children or purchased for personal food storage.
+Tegreen 97 ReishiMax GLp MarineOmega Cholestin CordyMax Cs-4 Cortitrol Detox Formula Eye Formula WEIGHT MANAGEMENT Our weight management products include supplements as well as meal replacement shakes.
+The Right Approach (TRA) weight management system MyVictory! weight management program VITAMEAL A highly nutritious meal that can be purchased and donated through our Nourish the Children initiative to feed starving children or purchased for personal food storage.
 Vitameal

 Other.
-We also offer simple and innovative technology products and services under the Big Planet and other brands.
-These products include digital content, storage and related services we market under the Maxvault name, digital video services we market under the Maxcast name, and other technology related products.
-We also have integrated technology into our other areas of our business and offer other advanced tools and services that help distributors establish an online presence and manage their business.
+We also offer a limited number of other products and services, including digital content storage, water purifiers and other household products.
+We also have integrated technology into other areas of our business and offer advanced tools and services that help distributors establish an online presence and manage their business.
+These "other" categories of products represented only a small percentage of our revenue in 2009 and will not likely be an area of focus in the next few years.